 Northwestern Mutual has long been considered the gold standard for what whole life insurance ought to be.
 The company’s primary focus is not cash accumulation, but its products have historically been used for that and have performed very well.

-Northwestern Mutual is the most "old school" of the mutuals, but also the largest (by far) and has a very strong company culture oriented around its flagship whole life products.
+Northwestern Mutual is the most “old school” of the mutuals, but also the largest (by far) in terms of dividend payments (but, oddly enough, not total assets) and has a very strong company culture oriented around its flagship whole life products.
 Compared with other mutual carriers, NML seems more focused on achieving the lowest net cost for whole life insurance rather than touting high return on cash value.

 Also, this is the only mutual in the group where you must buy the policy direct from an employee of the company.
 Northwestern Mutual doesn’t have an independent field force.
 Every agent works for Northwestern Mutual.
 That can potentially be a good thing, but it can also limit your options.
 For example, if you want to get an independent review of your policy, you can’t.
 Everything in Northwestern’s portfolio is proprietary.
 You’re also not going to see quotes from multiple different companies working with a Northwestern Mutual agent.